XOOMAR

 4 sources analyzedMedium confidenceTrend10Freshness95Source Trust90Factual Grounding90Signal Cluster20

 The measure qualified for the ballot after supporters declined to withdraw it by Thursday’s cutoff, according to Guardian World.
-That turns a negotiation between unions, Gov. Gavin Newsom, and wealthy opponents into a statewide fight over who should absorb California’s public funding strain.
+That turns a negotiation between unions, Gov. Gavin Newsom, and wealthy opponents into a statewide ballot fight involving Newsom over who should absorb California’s public funding strain.

 “The billionaire tax will be on the November ballot and we intend to win,” Debru Carthan, vice-president of the union sponsoring the measure, said during a Thursday-evening press conference.